Welcome

 Key Term: Notice

-In the context of equitable rights, 'notice' refers to whether a purchaser knew (actual notice), ought to have known (constructive notice), or their agent knew (imputed notice) about the right.
-The relevance of notice is much reduced by land registration.
+In the context of equitable rights affecting unregistered land, 'notice' refers to whether a purchaser knew (actual notice), ought to have known on reasonable inspection and enquiry (constructive notice), or their agent knew (imputed notice) about the right.
+In registered land, priority is governed mainly by registration and overriding interests rather than notice.

 Worked Example 1.2